iamvishalkhare/redisearch-product-catalog/README.md

 $ export REDIS_OM_URL=redis://default:<password>@<host>:<port>
 ```

-(This step is not required when working with Docker as the Docker container runs Redis on `localhost` port `6379` with no password, which is the default connection that Redis OM uses.)

 For example if your Redis Enterprise Cloud database is at port `9139` on host `enterprise.redis.com` and your password is `5uper53cret` then you'd set `REDIS_OM_URL` as follows:

 ```bash